Shamontiel's Bookshelf & Author Interviews

 Whitaker, Mark "Cosby: His Life and Times"

-X, Malcolm "The Autobiography of Malcolm X" (Chicago Tribune op/ed piece: Page 1 and Page 2)
+X, Malcolm "The Autobiography of Malcolm X" (Chicago Tribune op/ed piece)

 Youssef, Bassem "Revolution for Dummies: Laughing Through the Arab Spring"